 The key to using your system’s complex structure to your advantage is to leverage communication tools, key program and facility leadership, and established venues to make your communications program more efficient.
-Here are four things you can do to leverage the existing channels to support the operationalization of your communications program.
+Here are four things you can do to leverage the existing channels to support the operationalization of your multi-hospital communications program.

 One Communication, Many Uses

 Some communications require targeting one particular audience such as providers, while other communications – like go-live readiness – are general messages applicable across the system.
 You can develop messages that can be used to communicate to providers at a system level (all facilities) and then customize that same message for additional use in hospital departments and specialty clinics.
 Leveraging the same communication for multiple needs will save you time making your program much more efficient.